GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Discussion

 \subsection{Comparison with ALMA \cii Data}

-The JWST data presented in this work allow us to characterise the UV-bright emission of HZ10, but we are still plagued by the effects of dust extinction.
+The JWST data presented in this work allow us to characterise the UV- and optical-bright emission of HZ10, but we are still plagued by the effects of dust extinction.
 This may be examined through the Balmer decrement and colour excess E(B-V) (see Figures \ref{r2700mom_real} and \ref{r100_mom}), but it is still possible that there are highly attenuated areas whose faint UV emission falls beneath our sensitivity limit.
-To examine this possibility, we leverage high-spatial resolution ALMA data targeting \cii emission in this field from the CRISTAL survey (Herrera-Camus et al. in prep.), which are analysed in a parallel work (Telikova et al. in prep).
+To study areas possibly affected by strong dust obscuration, we leverage high-spatial resolution ALMA data targeting \cii emission in this field from the CRISTAL survey \citep{herr25}, which are analysed in a parallel work (\citealt{teli24}).

 Many works have shown that \cii is a suitable tracer of the total SFR of galaxies in the local and $z>4$ Universe (e.g., \citealt{delo14,scha20}).
-However, recent works have argued that it is better suited as a tracer of the atomic (e.g., \citealt{vizg22b}) or molecular gas (e.g., \citealt{zane18,dess20,vizg22a,deug23b,arav24}), and observations of low metallicity ($\sim0.2-0.7$ solar) dwarf galaxies suggest that \cii may be a better tracer of total molecular gas content than the commonly used CO or [CI] tracers (\citealt{madd20}).
+However, recent works have argued that it is better suited as a tracer of the atomic (e.g., \citealt{vizg22b}) or molecular gas (e.g., \citealt{zane18,dess20,vizg22a,deug23b,arav24}), and observations of low metallicity ($Z\sim0.2-0.7$ solar) dwarf galaxies suggest that \cii may be a better tracer of total molecular gas content than the commonly used CO or [CI] tracers (\citealt{madd20}).
 This complexity arises partly from the low ionisation potential of carbon (11.26\,eV), which enables \cii emission from multiple phases of the ISM (i.e., warm and dense molecular gas, warm or cold neutral gas; e.g., \citealt{lang10,pine13,gurm24}).
-In this work, we interpret \cii as a tracer of molecular gas, but note that it is more generally a tracer of potential and/or ongoing star formation that is less affected by dust obscuration than rest-UV or rest-optical tracers.
+In this work, we interpret \cii as a tracer of potential and/or ongoing star formation that is less affected by dust obscuration than rest-UV or rest-optical tracers.